Public Beta — All features free during beta. No credit card required.

 enabledbooleantrueToggle topic guard on/off.

-allowedTopicsTopicRule[]Whitelist of topics.
+allowed_topicsTopicRule[]Whitelist of topics.
 Each has name, keywords[], and threshold.

-blockedTopicsTopicRule[]Blacklist of topics.
+blocked_topicsTopicRule[]Blacklist of topics.
 If matched, request is blocked/warned.

 actionstring"block""block" rejects off-topic requests. "warn" flags them. "redirect" returns a canned response.

-onViolationcallbackCalled on topic violation.
+on_violationcallbackCalled on topic violation.
 Receives TopicViolation with topic name and direction.

 TopicRule Structure